tylerpaige/tyler.click/README.md

 * Also figure out where these assets should properly live.
 Is it just in public/assets?
 * The above is especially important for the new index template, which is incredibly complex right now
 * Make index work responsively (meaning update powerppt)
+* in fact, powerppt really needs to be cleaned up